E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/index.rst

 DL_MESO_DPD
 -----------

-The following modules connected to the DL_MESO_DPD code have been produced so far:
+The following modules connected to the DL_MESO_DPD code (master version) have been produced so far:

 .. toctree::
     :glob: